d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 ## Discussion

-A key feature of GoogleNet is that is actually *cheaper* to compute than its predecessors while simultaneously providing improved accuracy.
+A key feature of GoogLeNet is that it is actually *cheaper* to compute than its predecessors while simultaneously providing improved accuracy.
 This marks the beginning of a much more deliberate network design that trades off the cost of evaluating a network with a reduction in errors.
-It also marks the beginning of experimentation at a block level with network design parameters, even though it was entirely manual at the time.
-This is largely due to the fact that DL frameworks in 2015 still lacked much of the design flexibility that we now take for granted.
+It also marks the beginning of experimentation at a block level with network design hyperparameters, even though it was entirely manual at the time.
+This is largely due to the fact that deep learning frameworks in 2015 still lacked much of the design flexibility that we now take for granted.
 Moreover, full network optimization is costly and at the time training on ImageNet still proved computationally challenging.

-Over the following sections we will encounter a number of design choices (residual connections, batch norm, channel-attention, channel grouping, channel shuffles, pixel shifts, etc.) that allow us to improve networks significantly.
-For now, you can be proud to have implemented what is arguably the first truly modern convolutional neural network.
+Over the following sections we will encounter a number of design choices (e.g., batch normalization, residual connections, and channel grouping) that allow us to improve networks significantly.
+For now, you can be proud to have implemented what is arguably the first truly modern CNN.

 ## Exercises